Table of Contents

 - Remove incomplete visits: This option removes all incomplete visits.
 This is a good option for if you've never done any work for this job.
 It will take all the visits off the calendar.

 Once the job is closed, we will want to scroll down and take a look at the billing section of the job to see if there are any invoice reminders.
 Invoice reminders are what prompts you to invoice for your jobs.
-When there are active invoice reminders they trigger the job status to say Requires Invoicing.
+When there are active invoice reminders they trigger the "requires invoicing" job status.

 If you are not going to invoice